Petroniuss/groupcache/examples/kubernetes-service-discovery/readme.md

 ### Backend docker image

-To build example as a docker image run:
+To build example as a docker, uncomment `groupcache` dependency in `Cargo.toml` and run:
 ```bash
 docker build . -t groupcache-powered-backend:latest
 ```